A finite-dimensional (complex) representation of a Lie group is a Lie group homomorphism

 for .

-All representations of are completely reducible, that is, decompose into irreducible representations.
+All finite-dimensional representations of are completely reducible, that is, decompose as a direct sum of irreducible representations.

 ∎